gabrielmcg/Docker-docs/ops/README.md

 Docker \(Windows\): 17.06 and above \(Windows containers mode only\)

-Following location has version 0.21 of the windows software packaged in a Zip file, please note this is a development branch. [https://bintray.com/vmware/vDVS/VDVS\_Windows](https://bintray.com/vmware/vDVS/VDVS_Windows)vsphere-storage-for-docker\_windows\_0.21.zip
+Following location has version 0.21 of the windows software packaged in a Zip file, please note this is a development branch.
+Browse to [https://bintray.com/vmware/vDVS/VDVS\_Windows](https://bintray.com/vmware/vDVS/VDVS_Windows) and download `vsphere-storage-for-docker_windows_0.21.zip`

 Image will need to be downloaded and installed direct